 In practice, the hole-basis system dominates: standard drilling tools (drills, reamers) automatically provide an H tolerance.
 A single reamer for H7⌀30 covers all fit types — from clearance fit with g6 to interference fit with s6 — because the adjustment is made exclusively on the shaft by turning or grinding.

-The shaft-basis system is recommended if a shaft comes unchanged from the trade (e.g. drawn round steel h11) and several mating partners (bearing, pulley, gear) require different fit types.
+The shaft-basis system is recommended if a shaft is sourced off the shelf in a fixed size (e.g. drawn round steel h11) and several mating partners (bearing, pulley, gear) require different fit types.
 Then you can vary with different bore tolerances without changing the shaft.

 Clearance fit